Please enable Targeted Advertising Cookies to clear this message and play the video.

-Pulmonary fibrosis is a chronic, life-threatening disease that occurs when lung tissue becomes damaged and scarred, impairing lung function and resulting in daily symptoms such as chronic cough, extreme breathlessness and severe fatigue often experienced after exercise, household activities or social activities.
+Pulmonary fibrosis is a chronic, life-threatening interstitial lung disease (ILD) that occurs when lung tissue becomes damaged and scarred, impairing lung function and resulting in daily symptoms such as chronic cough, extreme breathlessness and severe fatigue often experienced after exercise, household activities or social activities.
 Currently approved therapies can slow the decline in lung function, but unmet needs remain.
-Hear Bruce Ellsworth, PhD, scientific executive director, Medicinal Chemistry, and Aryeh Fischer, MD, scientific executive director, Immunology and Cardiovascular Thematic Research Center, discuss how Bristol Myers Squibb is leveraging its deep expertise in drug discovery and disease biology to research potential treatments for pulmonary fibrosis.
+Hear Bruce Ellsworth, PhD, scientific executive director, Medicinal Chemistry, and Aditya Patel, MD, clinical program lead for pulmonology, discuss how Bristol Myers Squibb is leveraging its deep expertise in drug discovery and disease biology to investigate potential treatments for pulmonary fibrosis.

 Urgent unmet needs in pulmonary fibrosis

-Q: As a physician who has treated patients with pulmonary fibrosis, can you explain how the disease impacts a person’s quality of life?
+Q: Can you explain how pulmonary fibrosis impacts a person’s quality of life?

 Many patients or their loved ones have never heard of the disease.
 As they learn more about the condition, the shock and weight of the diagnosis can be life-altering, not unlike that seen in patients diagnosed with cancer.
 The realization that their lives will be forever changed as they care for their health, with potentially only a few years left to live, often leads to fear, depression, isolation and hopelessness.